NateRex/malmo-extension/README.md

 # **malmo-extension** #

 malmo-extension is a project that builds upon [Microsoft's Malmo Platform](https://github.com/Microsoft/malmo/).
-It contains wrappers and utility functions for more intuitive mission design.
+It contains wrappers and utilities for more intuitive mission design.
 Additionally, logs are automatically generated for each mission, providing a medium for training AI.
 The project currently only supports Python.

 ___
 ## **Installation** ##